The WHY in Business Processes: Discovery of Causal Execution Dependencies: Background

 \subsection{Causal Patterns}

-Discovery of causal relationships from a given observational log may in many cases yield deceiving conditions in which dependencies could emerge or disappear due to unintended scoping of the observations on specific values or ranges of the variables observed, namely $conditioning$~\cite[p.~112]{pearl2018bookofwhy}.
-Some associations may be wrongly detected because of external, non-measured variables (Simpson's paradox).
+\chadded[id=add]{The} \chdeleted[id=del]{D}\chadded[id=add]{d}{}iscovery of causal relationships from \chdeleted[id=del]{a given observational log may in many cases yield deceiving conditions in which dependencies could emerge or disappear due to unintended scoping of the observations on specific values or ranges of the variables observed, namely $conditioning$~\cite[p.~112]{pearl2018bookofwhy}.} \chadded[id=add]{observational logs can often lead to misleading conditions in which dependencies may appear or disappear due to unintended scoping of observations to specific values or ranges of the observed variables.
+This phenomenon is known as $conditioning$, as discussed in~\cite[p.~112]{pearl2018bookofwhy}.} Some \chdeleted[id=del]{associations}\chadded[id=add]{dependencies} may be wrongly detected because of external, non-measured variables (Simpson's paradox).
 Others may be omitted because of some inherent bias in the data selection (Berkson's paradox)~\cite{Simpson-Pearl-2014,simpsonp1982}.

 As presented in \cite{pearl2018bookofwhy}, there are three causal relationship patterns or junctions that constitute the building blocks of any causal net structure (Fig~\ref{fig:causal-patterns}):

 \begin{enumerate}[(a),topsep=3pt,leftmargin=*] \item The confounder $A$ is a node that is a common cause for $B$ and for $C$ (the `affected' nodes).
 A confounder may create a correlation between $B$ and $C$ even if there is no direct causal relationship between them.